1995parham-teaching/interviews/questions/README.md

 ## Levels

-Same three levels as [`problems/`](../problems/), applied to oral questions.
-The level describes which bar the question is calibrated against, not how obscure it is.
+Same three levels as [`problems/`](../problems/), applied to oral questions. **A level describes the depth of the answer you are after, not a specialty or a job title** — the topic you pick varies with the role, the level does not.

-### Level 1 — Frontend and SRE
+### Level 1 — Simple

-Everyday working knowledge.
-The candidate should have hit these situations in normal work, and the answer should come from experience rather than study.
+A single correct answer that comes from ordinary working experience.
+Recall and description, no reasoning chain required.

 - **Budget:** 10–15 minutes across two or three topics.
 - **Looking for:** concrete recall of things they have actually done, and honesty about what they have not.
 "I have never used `git bisect`, but I would go about it this way" is a good answer.
 - **Do not** treat a missing term as a missing skill.
 Ask them to describe the situation instead.
+- **This is not the screening round.** Screening rejects; this establishes a shared baseline before you go deeper.

-### Level 2 — Backend engineers
+### Level 2 — Medium

 Mechanism, not vocabulary.
-The candidate should be able to explain *why* something behaves the way it does, and what breaks when it does not.
+The candidate explains *why* something behaves the way it does, and what breaks when it does not.

 - **Budget:** 15–25 minutes on two topics, gone into properly.
 - **Looking for:** a correct mental model that survives a follow-up.
 Push once past the first correct answer — the second question is the one that discriminates.
 - **Do not** accept a textbook definition as the end of the answer.
 Ask for a case where it mattered.

-### Level 3 — Seniors
+### Level 3 — Complex

 Judgement under conflicting constraints.
 There is no single right answer, and the interesting part is which trade-off they pick and whether they can defend it.

 - **Budget:** 25–40 minutes, usually one scenario developed in depth.
 - **Looking for:** naming the trade-off unprompted, changing their answer when you change the constraints, and saying what they would need to measure before deciding.
 - **Do not** score these as right or wrong.
 Score the reasoning.

+## Scoring

+Score in the **four competencies of the evaluation document** — Weak (ضعیف) · Borderline (مرزی) · Strong (قوی) · Not assessed (سنجیده نشد) — not on a scale invented per topic.
+Oral questions mostly produce evidence for *effective communication* and *data structures, algorithms and problem solving*; they produce almost none for *coding*, so mark that **Not assessed** rather than inferring it.
+See [`problems/`](../problems/#scoring) for the full list and the two rules.

 ## Topics by Level